rkwa-dan/aqua-observability/README.md

 - Aqua Gateway and Enforcers deployed.
 - Aqua Databases hosted on PostgresDB (containerized or Hosted)
 - Image Scan statistics
-- Policies which are deployed
+- The number of different policies which are deployed
-- User session details
+- User login & session details
 ## How does it work ?

 The Aquasec console can expose a Prometheus metrics endpoint which provides a number of statistics which Prometheus can scrape.
 This in turn can be visualized by using a Grafana deployment and importing a number of graphs.